deepdrive/deepdrive-sim/README.md

 VeryVerbose

     VeryVerbose level logs are printed to log files but not the in-game console.
 This is usually used for very detailed logging that would otherwise spam output.

-#### UnrealEnginePython aka UEPY

-On Linux, we've included the binaries for the embedded Python here: `Plugins/UnrealEnginePython/linux`.
-Our dependencies are downloaded separately (zmq, and pyarrow) currently.
-You will see log messages on whether you need to download.

-If you need to change the UnrealEnginePython extension and rebuild, you may get seg faults.
-To workaround, do a `./clean.sh` and delete UnrealEnginePython/Intermediate and UnrealEnginePython/Binaries.
-This is a very long and tedious process, so please let me know if something else works.
-Perhaps doing a "Compile" in the Unreal Editor (instead of Modules->Rebuild) or changing things in Windows would be faster, idk.